CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 {{%notice note%}}

-On switches with [Spectrum ASICs](https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1), you must enable packet priority remark on the **ingress** port.
+On switches with {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="Spectrum ASICs">}}, you must enable packet priority remark on the **ingress** port.
 A packet received on a remark-enabled port is remarked according to the priority mapping configured on the **egress** port.
 If you configure packet priority remark the same way on every port, the default configuration example above is correct.
 However, per-port customized configurations require two port groups: one for the ingress ports and one for the egress ports, as below:

 ```
 remark.port_group_list = [ingress_remark_group, egress_remark_group]